Modern university campus with computer science building and students walking on a sunny day

 Updated December 2025

-Best Computer Science Bachelor's Programs 2026
+Best Computer Science Bachelor's Degree Programs 2026

-Compare 742 ABET-accredited computer science bachelor's degree programs using data from IPEDS 2023 and BLS 2024.
+Compare 742 ABET-accredited computer science (CS) bachelor's degree programs using data from IPEDS 2023 and BLS 2024.
 Our comprehensive rankings analyze graduation rates, tuition costs, student-faculty ratios, and career outcomes to identify the top programs nationwide.

 Programs Ranked742